-Entire industries have been built on buying data, both email addresses and mailing addresses… And industry that you’d be participating in if you allow other people access to your list.
+Entire industries have been built on buying data, both email addresses and mailing addresses… And an industry that you’d be participating in if you allow other people access to your list.

-The prices are largely determined by responsiveness and list size, and can go up to $70,000 for one mailing… That’s for tens of millions of people, of course, but you get the idea :0)
+The prices are largely determined by responsiveness and list size and can go up to $70,000 for one mailing… That’s for tens of millions of people, of course, but you get the idea :0)

 The process?
 A vendor approaches you for a mailing.
 You charge him/her money.
 They send you their email copy.
 You mail it out.